apnadkarni/blt/doc/palette.rst

 COLOR SPECIFICATIONS
 ====================

-Colors for the lookup tables above can be specified any of the following ways.
+Colors for the look-up tables above can be specified any of the following ways.

   *colorName*